sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

 ### Sort and filter

-To sort the feature list, use right-click to open the <span style="color:red">[sort]</span> dialogue below.
+To sort the feature list, use right-click to open the <span style="color:red">[sort]</span> dialog below.

 <img src="{{ "/assets/images/sort_filter.png" | relative_url }}" height="300" width="300">

 You can sort aligned features by retention time (RT), mass, name, ID or confidence score (if available).
-At the bottom of this dialogue, you can select the confidence mode (approximate or exact) to be displayed and used for sorting.
+At the bottom of this dialog, you can select the confidence mode (approximate or exact) to be displayed and used for sorting.
 For more details, see the [confidence modes]({{ "/advanced-background-information/#confidence-score-modes" | relative_url }}) section.

 The displayed feature list is already filtered by quality, i.e., features containing only MS1 spectra, features with bad quality and multimeric features are hidden.
 Use the switches on top of the feature list to unhide.

-The feature list can further be refined by clicking the filter button (three dots to the right of the search field) to open the filter dialogue:
+The feature list can further be refined by clicking the filter button (three dots to the right of the search field) to open the filter dialog:

 <img src="{{ "/assets/images/filter_collage.png" | relative_url }}">